VHSgunzo/runimage/README.md

     To run a one-time OverlayFS, use RIM_OVERFS_MODE:
     ┌─[user@host]─[~]
     └──╼ $ RIM_OVERFS_MODE=1 runimage {args}
-    You can also disable the overlay using RIM_NO_BWRAP_OVERLAY=1, in this case the Read-Write speed will decrease.
+    You can also disable the Bubblewrap overlay using RIM_NO_BWRAP_OVERLAY=1, in this case the Read-Write speed will decrease.

 ### RunImage build: